lchski/lucascherkewski.com/_posts/2018-12-16-meanwhile-the-world-goes-on.md

 This is why I go to the park and the river almost every day: to remember that, while my own thoughts and feelings and life are valid and so forth, I’m just a small part of a much larger context, of countless creatures and forces pursuing their independent logics.

+In writing this, I realize that the end of “Wild Geese” captures precisely this sentiment:

+> Whoever you are, no matter how lonely,
+> the world offers itself to your imagination,
+> calls to you like the wild geese, harsh and exciting –
+> over and over announcing your place
+> in the family of things.

 Meanwhile the world goes on.